The Neighbors: Income

 most commonly identify their ethnicity or ancestry as Irish (21.1%).

 There are also a number of people of German

 ancestry (20.1%), and residents who report English roots

 (13.9%), and some of the residents are also of Norwegian

 ancestry (8.6%), along with some Dutch ancestry residents

 The Neighbors: Languages

 The most common language spoken in the Snohomish City Center

-neighborhood is English, spoken by 94.8% of households.
-Some people also speak Spanish (2.2%).
+neighborhood is English, spoken by 95.4% of households.